OmniFlix/docs/guides/mainnet/omniflixhub-1/upgrades/v2-upgrade.md

 # if you are using cosmovisor you then need to copy this new binary
 cp $HOME/go/bin/omniflixhubd $HOME/.omniflixhub/cosmovisor/upgrades/v2/bin

-# check new version you are about to run - should be equal to TBA
+# check new version you are about to run - should be equal to v2.0.0
 $HOME/.omniflixhub/cosmovisor/upgrades/v2/bin/omniflixhubd version